-As of April 30, 2017, there was \$12.4 million of unrecognized compensation cost related to unvested RSUs and PSUs.
+As of April 30, 2018, there was \$9.6 million of unrecognized compensation cost related to unvested RSUs and PSUs.
 This cost is expected to be recognized over a weighted average remaining contractual term of 1.8 years.

 On September 26, 2011, our stockholders approved our 2011 ESPP, which authorizes the sale of up to 6,000,000 shares of our common stock to employees.
 All options and rights to participate in our ESPP are nontransferable and subject to forfeiture in accordance with our ESPP guidelines.
 Our current ESPP will be implemented in a series of successive offering periods, each with a maximum duration of 12 months.
 If the fair market value, or FMV, per share of our common stock on any purchase date is less than the FMV per share on the start date of a 12-month offering period, then that offering period will automatically terminate, and a new 12-month offering period will begin on the next business day.
 Each offering period will begin on April 1 or October 1, as applicable, immediately following the end of the previous offering period.
 Payroll deductions will be on an after-tax basis, in an amount of not less than 1% and not more than 20% (or such greater percentage as the committee appointed to administer our ESPP may establish from time to time before the first day of an offering period) of a participant's compensation on each payroll date.
 The option exercise price per share will equal 85% of the lower of the FMV on the first day of the offering period or the FMV on the exercise date.
-The maximum number of shares that a participant may purchase during any purchase period is 12,500 shares, or a total of \$25,000 in shares, based on the FMV on the first day of the offering period.
-Our ESPP will remain in effect until the earliest of (a) the exercise date that participants become entitled to purchase a number of shares greater than the number of reserved shares available for purchase under our ESPP, (b) such date as is determined by our board of directors in its discretion, or (c) March 31, 2022.
-In the event of certain corporate transactions, each option outstanding under our ESPP will be assumed or an equivalent option will be substituted by the successor corporation or a parent or subsidiary of such successor corporati
+The maximum number of shares that a participant may purchase during any purchase period (a) the exercise date that participants become entitled to purchase a number of shares greater than the number of reserved shares available for purchase under our ESPP, (b) such date as is determined by our board of directors in its discretion, or (c) March 31, 2022.
+In the event of certain corporate transactions, each option outstanding under our ESPP will be assumed or an equivalent option will be substituted by the successor corporation or a parent or subsidiary of successor corporation.
+During fiscal 2018, 2017, and 2016, 203,002, 144,102, and 157,674 shares, respectively, were purchased by our employees under our ESPP.